 - Pricing can vary and there are many brands of plumber’s putty.
 Oatey, Hercules Sta Put, Rectorseal are a few, however there are many brands to choose from, however most will have some form of powdered clay and linseed oil, though some putty may use limestone or talc.
 Most will have some kind of warranty, so be sure to keep receipts.

 - Most are not for use on granite, limestone, marble, plastic or any other dimensional stone.

 Plumbing questions?
 Call a Kansas City plumber at A-1 Sewer & Septic Service!

 When it comes to installing fixtures or fixing problems with plumbing, do not hesitate to turn to the experts.
 At A-1 Sewer & Septic Service, Inc., we have been serving the Kansas City area for decades, and our friendly team of plumbing technicians can address any plumbing issue you have and provide competitive pricing for your plumbing repair.
 No project is too great, and no problem is too small for us to handle.
-Our emergency services come at no extra charge.
+We also offer emergency and weekend service.
 Whatever the plumbing problem, you can rely on our team.
-Ask for your no-obligation quote today!
+Ask for your quote today!